ABA’s head coach shares his outlook for the travel business

 It’s probably the biggest challenge we have, but we know it’s something that we need to do.

 Let’s talk a little bit about Marketplace coming up in Charlotte.
-Tell me what you’re excited about, what you’ve got in store for folks coming into Charlotte in late January.
+Tell me what you’ve got in store for attendees.

 Well, they’re going to see again a new Charlotte.
 I’m amazed at that city and how it continues to expand and grow and add new travel products and new hotels.
 I was down there a few months ago, and it looks different from the last time I was there a couple years earlier.
 The sky is filled with cranes, there’s a lot of development going on.